 If you do, you might want to consider investing at least part of these funds in a CD.

 Investing in stocks and mutual funds might pay off handsomely in the long run, but there is always an element of risk involved.
-If you’re not comfortable risking your money, a CD is a good alternative.
+If you’re not comfortable risking your money, a CD is a good option.
 When you open a CD, you know that your money is guaranteed to get that same interest rate until that CD matures.

 Even better, every CD up to $250,000 is insured by the NCUA (for credit unions) and the FDIC (for banks).
 That means you’ll never have to worry about losing your money in a CD or any other United States bank account.